wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/advanced-audit/includes/create.md

 You must be assigned the Organization Configuration role in the Microsoft 365 Defender portal to create or modify an audit log retention policy.
 This can be accomplished by adding the admin to the Organization Manager role group using the Microsoft 365 Defender portal or  Security & Compliance Center PowerShell.

-Once you have the appropriate permissions, audit log retention policies can be created using the Microsoft 365 compliance center or PowerShell.
+Once you have the appropriate permissions, audit log retention policies can be created using the Microsoft 365 compliance center or Security & Compliance PowerShell.

 > [!NOTE]
 > Both the Exchange admin center and the Microsoft 365 Defender portal have a role group named Organization Manager.
 They are not the same.